pkortekaas/wus.core/README.md

 - Main entrypoint is in WusClient/Program.cs
 - Unit tests can be run using `dotnet test -l "console;verbosity=normal"`
 - Make sure your PKIo certifcate can be found, either through the certificate store or from the local filesystem
-- You should be all set to run: `dotnet run -p WusClient` from the solution directory
+- You should be all set to run: `dotnet run --project WusClient` from the solution directory
 - The sample code runs again the Digipoort conformance or preprod environment

 ### Remarks